Hormonal acne, which foods should be avoided?

 • Read labels carefully and avoid products containing unknown or hard-to-pronounce ingredients.

-Adopting a more natural and refined diet not only improves the skin but also overall health.
+Adopting a more natural and pure diet not only improves the skin but also overall health.

 4. Saturated fats and pro-inflammatory diet

 The balance of fats in the diet strongly influences the condition of the skin.
-An excessive consumption of saturated fats and unbalanced oils can worsen inflammation and promote acne breakouts.
+Excessive consumption of saturated fats and unbalanced oils can worsen inflammation and promote acne outbreaks.

 The main sources of saturated fats to limit are:

-• Whole dairy products (butter, cream, fatty cheeses).
+• Whole dairy products (butter, cream, full-fat cheeses).

 • Fried foods and fast food.